Xydez/bittorrent-rs/README.md

 * ~~Investigate [tokio::io::split](https://docs.rs/tokio/1.21.2/tokio/io/fn.split.html) to split read/write streams~~
 * Investigate [tracing](https://lib.rs/crates/tracing) for better logging
 * Investigate using cargo-audit and cargo-deny to use secure libraries with correct licenses (see [rustsec](https://rustsec.org/))
+* We could use [dashmap](https://lib.rs/crates/dashmap) for better performance
+  * Create an optimization heading?

 ### Features
 * ~~Add a new `Settings` struct~~ See [configuration](src/core/configuration.rs)